Gunshots Are Loud

 1 Clark WW (1991) Noise exposure from leisure activities: a review.
 J Acoust Soc Am 90(1):175–181.

 On average, suppressors provide similar levels of noise attenuation to traditional HPDs.
-When using a suppressor in the field, hunters are able to maintain open-ear conditions and reduce their exposure to dangerous sound levels.
-This allows hunters to retain full situational awareness while simultaneously mitigating their risk for hearing damage.
+When using a suppressor in the field, hunters can maintain open-ear conditions and reduce their exposure to dangerous sound levels.
+This allows hunters to retain full situational awareness while mitigating their hearing damage risk.
 Suppressors are also the only device that provides attenuation for everyone in the vicinity, including hunting guides, partners, and even dogs.

 “Suppressors mitigate the sound of a shot, but do not silence it.
 The use of suppressors for hunting, when hunters cannot wear ear protection because they need to be aware of their surroundings, can help protect against hearing loss.
 This is especially true for our younger hunters, even those who are not actually hunting but are accompanying their parent in the field.”